CHCHE Courses (2022-23)

 Advanced Organic Chemistry

 An advanced survey of selected topics in modern organic chemistry.
 Topics vary from year to year and may include structural and theoretical organic chemistry; materials chemistry; macromolecular chemistry; mechanochemistry; molecular recognition/supramolecular chemistry; reaction mechanisms; reactive intermediates; pericyclic reactions; and photochemistry.
-Part a not offered 2022-23.
+Not offered 2024-25.

 Chemical Biology of Proteins